spywhere/Javatar/Developers/CodingGuideline.md

    - `QuickMenu`
      - A subtree of `QuickMenu` repository
    - `snippets`
-     - A collection of Javatar snippets that will be used within plugin
+     - A collection of Javatar snippets that are used within a plugin
    - `syntax`
-     - A collection of syntaxes that are used within plugin
+     - A collection of syntaxes that are used within a plugin
    - `tests`
      - A UnitTest test cases and its stubs
+   - `threads`
+     - A collection of threads that are used within a plugin
    - `utils`
      - A collection of small classes to helps with `core` classes
      - Any (very) small functions should be put inside `utils` class instead of create an explicit class for it